EmmyVoita/EmmyVoita.github.io/_posts/2023-4-16-Kalman-Filter.markdown

     <hr>
 </div>

 As explained in the video _Visually Explained: Kalman Filters_ **[1](#VisuallyExplained)** and in the second chapter of _Introduction and Implementations of the Kalman Filter_ **[2](#IntroductiontoKalmanFilter)**, a Kalman filter is an estimation algorithm that combines predictions from a model with noisy observations to continuously estimate the state of a dynamic system.
-It recursivley updates a set of state estimates based on a combination of the predicted state and the observed measurements.
+It recursively updates a set of state estimates based on a combination of the predicted state and the observed measurements.
 The predictions are weighted based on the uncertainty associated with both the model and the measurements, and the filter continually adjusts these weights based on the latest observations.

-**Mathmatical Concepts:**
+**Mathematical Concepts:**
 * **Kalman Gain Matrix:** determines how much of the new measurement information should be used to update the predicted state estimate.
 It is used to weigh the relative contributions of the predicted state estimate and the observed measurements.
 * **Measurement Noise Matrix:** describes the amount of noise present in the measurements provided by the sensor.
 The more noise, the less the measurement is used to update the state.
-* **State Vector:** since the only state variable is a vector3 velocity, the state vector would simply be a vector3 that holds the velocity in each direction.
+* **State Vector:** since the only state variable is a _Vector3_ velocity, the state vector would simply be a _Vector3_ that holds the velocity in each direction.
 * **Measurement Matrix:** since the state variable is only velocity, the measurement matrix would be a row vector that maps the velocity to the measurement space.
 * **Measurement Space Matrix:** the set of all possible values that a measurement can take.
-Since our sensor can measure any range of values, and the only state variable is velocity, the measureMatrix should be [1.0]
+Since our sensor can measure any range of values, and the only state variable is velocity, the measurement Matrix should be [1.0]